The Year of the Runaways

 Shortlisted for the Man Booker Prize.

-Sweeping between India and England, and between childhood and the present day, Sunjeev Sahota’s unforgettable novel about illegal immigrants is – as with Rohinton Mistry’s A Fine Balance – a story of dignity in the face of adversity and the ultimate triumph of the human spirit.
+Sweeping between India and England, from childhood and the present day.
+Sunjeev Sahota’s unforgettable novel about illegal immigrants is a story of dignity in the face of adversity.
+For fans of Rohinton Mistry’s A Fine Balance.

 ‘The Grapes of Wrath for the 21st century’ – Washington Post